 The Mazda3 is the kind of car other automakers should be building.
 It’s a regular compact economy car that emphasizes style and driving dynamics in a way that most of the competition doesn’t.
 Many regular cars feel like appliances, but not this one.

 Available as a four-door sedan or five-door hatchback, the Mazda 3 isn’t particularly fast, but it’s very nice to drive.
 The steering and suspension respond with an immediacy other cars in this class lack, as do Mazda’s Skyactiv four-cylinder engines.
-Base models get a 2.0-liter engine, which sends 155 horsepower and 150 pound-feet of torque to the front wheels through six-speed manual or automatic transmissions.
-A larger 2.5-liter four, good for 184 hp and 185 lb-ft, is available on higher trim levels.
+Base models get a 2.5-liter engine, which sends 186 horsepower and 186 pound-feet of torque to the front wheels through six-speed manual or automatic transmissions.
+It is also available in all-wheel drive.

 Mazda’s Kodo design language yields a car that is handsome and distinctive, without resorting to excessive styling gimmicks.
 Current Mazda interiors are admittedly a bit plain, but the 3’s cabin is sensibly designed, and Mazda’s rotary knob infotainment controller is easy to use.

 Like many mainstream cars these days, the 3 is also available with an array of electronic driver aids, including adaptive cruise control, lane keep assist, lane departure warning, autonomous emergency braking, and traffic sign recognition.

 Why should you buy this: You won’t need to buy an SUV.